This Russian Burns Down Mercedes-AMG GT 63 S Out Of Sheer Annoyance

 Remember the unhappy Russian who dropped his Mercedes-AMG G63 from a helicopter because of alleged reliability and after-sales service issues?
 Well, it looks like it has a sequel but this time from another vlogger who faced similar issues but with a different Mercedes-Benz.

-Mikhail Litvin is a Russian vlogger who has been in a constant battle with a Mercedes dealer where he purchased his Mercedes-AMG GT 63 S.
+Mikhail Litvin is a Russian vlogger who had a constant battle with a Mercedes dealer where he purchased his Mercedes-AMG GT 63 S.

 Gallery: 2020 Mercedes-AMG GT 63 S 4-Door: Pros And Cons

-According to reports, his four-door coupe constantly broke down since he got it and the dealer wouldn't do anything about it.
-He allegedly sent his car to the dealer five times already – in all instances the dealer would find excuses to not repair the vehicle or just kept his car for a couple of weeks without doing fixing it.
+According to reports, his four-door coupe constantly broke down since he got it and the dealer wouldn't do anything about the issue.
+He allegedly sent his car to the dealer five times already – in all instances the dealer would find excuses to not repair the vehicle or just kept his car for a couple of weeks without fixing it.

 In the end, Litvin decided to send a message to Mercedes-Benz and burned down his AMG GT 63 S in the middle of a wet, grassy field.
 It was a dramatic scene, which ended ironically with him driving away (or trying to) in a Skoda ZAZ-968m that needed pushing.